 The value of home improvements can vary from city to city and even neighborhood to neighborhood.
 One constant, however, is that odd or unusual projects may not increase your home’s appeal to the average prospective buyer.
 If you plan to stay in the same house for years to come, go ahead and turn your living room into a replica of NRG Stadium.
 Be aware, however, that if you do choose to sell, it may stand out to potential buyers for the wrong reasons.

 Generally, low- and mid-range projects hold their value better than upscale remodels.
 For example, an upscale, major kitchen remodel with an estimated cost of more than $100,000 returned only 63.3 percent according to the Cost vs. Value Report, while an $18,000 minor kitchen remodel returned 74.9 percent.

 It’s important to remember that every home in every market is different.
 It’s true that the data says you won’t get much return on your investment from adding a sunroom (49.7 percent), but what if you really want a sunroom?
 Or what if most homes in your subdivision have sunrooms, and you think you’ll be at a disadvantage competing against them when you sell?

 The report from Remodeling magazine is a good place to start, but for specific advice about how a room addition or other improvement may affect the resale value of your home, ask a Realtor.
 And if you’re already planning a move, a Realtor can even help you choose projects that might help your home sell faster.

-To learn more about selling and owning a home, visit HAR.com.
+To learn more about selling and owning a home, I invite you to visit HAR.com.

-Kenya Burrell-VanWormer, with JPMorgan Chase, is 2018 chair of the Houston Association of Realtors/HAR.com.
+Shannon Cobb Evans, with Heritage Texas Properties, is 2019 chair of the Houston Association of Realtors/HAR.com.